Kyle Rittenhouse jury finds him not guilty on all counts in fatal shootings during Kenosha protests

 With no loudspeakers to broadcast the proceedings inside, the crowd relied on cellphones to follow the verdicts.
 After the final “not guilty” was read, pro-Rittenhouse demonstrators erupted in cheers.

-“Innocent!” shouted Brandon Lesco, a California man who hoisted a homemade “Free Kyle” sign above his head.
+“Innocent!” shouted a man who gave a fictitious name and hoisted a homemade “Free Kyle” sign above his head.

 Across the steps, Justin Blake, who like other activists believed Rittenhouse received deference that no Black defendant would get, condemned the verdict.